globalcitizen/zomia/USEFUL-UNICODE.md

 For a complete list of characters, see [the Unicode character charts](http://www.unicode.org/charts/).

-Note that you will need a font that covers the right characters; some options are [noto-fonts](https://github.com/googlei18n/noto-fonts), and the [list of unicode fonts at unicode resources](http://unicode.org/resources/fonts.html).
+Note that you will need a font that covers the right characters; some options are [noto-fonts](https://github.com/googlei18n/noto-fonts) (especially unhinted __NotoSansSymbols-*.ttf__), and the [list of unicode fonts at unicode resources](http://unicode.org/resources/fonts.html).

 ## Items/Tiles
  * ❤ heart